GreptimeTeam/docs/docs/reference/sql/alter.md

 # ALTER

-`ALTER` can be used to modify any database and table settings or metadata of the table, including:
+`ALTER` can be used to modify any database options, table options or metadata of the table, including:

 * Modify database options
 * Add/Drop/Modify a column